daemonraco/toobasic/README.md

 * `ROOTDIR`
     * `site`: Mainly, all your site's stuff goes somewhere inside this folder.
-        * `controllers`: Here you start all your PHP files with controller specifications.
+        * `controllers`: Here you store all your PHP files with controller specifications.
         * `templates`: Here your store all your templates separated by the way you show them.
             * `action`: here you store the way your controllers are seen by default.
-            * `modal`: and here the way your controllers are seen when they are used as modals.
+            * `modal`: and here the way your controllers are seen when they're used as modals.
         * `config`: Specific configuration for your site goes here.
         * `models`: Well, this are a bunch of classes that represent your real site's logic.
 Remember, your controllers shouldn't have complex logics.
         * `langs`: Translations.
     * `modules`: Consider these as plugins.
-    * `cache`: All the dynamic stuff of your site like cache files, smarty compilations, etc. will be stored here.
+    * `cache`: All the dynamic stuff of your site like cache files, Smarty compilations, etc. will be stored here.

 ## How to create a basic page